jorismueller/Joris-website/content/working_papers/tanzania/index.md

 publication_short: ""

 abstract: "
+** *New version available (February 2024)* ** <br/>
 ** *Revise & Resubmit, Review of Economic Studies* ** <br/>
-Diversity poses fundamental challenges to state-building and development.
-We study the effects of one of post-colonial Africa's largest policy experiments — the Tanzanian Ujamaa policy — which attempted to address these challenges.
-Ujamaa aimed to create a national identity and consolidate state authority by mandating a highly diverse population to live in planned villages, where children received political education.
+Diversity can pose fundamental challenges to state-building and development.
+The Tanzanian Ujamaa policy — one of post-colonial Africa’s largest state-building experiments — addressed these challenges by resettling a diverse population in planned villages, where children received political education.
 We combine differences in exposure to Ujamaa across space and age to identify long-term impacts of the policy.
-We show persistent, positive effects on national identity based on surveys and inter-ethnic marriages.
-We observe no systematic differences for cohorts that were above or below treatment-age during Ujamaa.
-Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our findings.
-Moreover, while Ujamaa contributed to establishing the Tanzanian state as a legitimate central authority, it appears to have lowered demands for democratic accountability. <br/>
+Analysis of contemporary surveys shows persistent, positive effects on national identity and state legitimacy.
+Exposed cohorts are also more likely to marry across ethnic lines.
+Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our results.
+Our findings also point to trade-offs associated with state-building: while the policy contributed to establishing the new state as a legitimate central authority, simultaneously it lowered demands for democratic accountability. <br/>

 *[[NBER working paper]](https://www.nber.org/system/files/working_papers/w30731/w30731.pdf/)* <br/>

 [[pdf]](https://www.jorismueller.com/files/statebuilding_Ujamaa_latest_draft.pdf/)"

 summary: "
+** *New version available (February 2024)* ** <br/>
 ** *Revise & Resubmit, Review of Economic Studies* ** <br/>
-Diversity poses fundamental challenges to state-building and development.
-We study the effects of one of post-colonial Africa's largest policy experiments — the Tanzanian Ujamaa policy — which attempted to address these challenges.
-Ujamaa aimed to create a national identity and consolidate state authority by mandating a highly diverse population to live in planned villages, where children received political education.
+Diversity can pose fundamental challenges to state-building and development.
+The Tanzanian Ujamaa policy — one of post-colonial Africa’s largest state-building experiments — addressed these challenges by resettling a diverse population in planned villages, where children received political education.
 We combine differences in exposure to Ujamaa across space and age to identify long-term impacts of the policy.
-We show persistent, positive effects on national identity based on surveys and inter-ethnic marriages.
-We observe no systematic differences for cohorts that were above or below treatment-age during Ujamaa.
-Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our findings.
-Moreover, while Ujamaa contributed to establishing the Tanzanian state as a legitimate central authority, it appears to have lowered demands for democratic accountability. <br/>
+Analysis of contemporary surveys shows persistent, positive effects on national identity and state legitimacy.
+Exposed cohorts are also more likely to marry across ethnic lines.
+Our preferred interpretation, supported by evidence that considers alternative hypotheses, is that changes to educational content drive our results.
+Our findings also point to trade-offs associated with state-building: while the policy contributed to establishing the new state as a legitimate central authority, simultaneously it lowered demands for democratic accountability. <br/>

 *[[NBER working paper]](https://www.nber.org/system/files/working_papers/w30731/w30731.pdf/)* <br/>